shenwei356/rush/README.md

   {?}         a value computed as $cpus / $jobs, which can be used as the number of
               threads for each command.
 This value is dynamically adjusted according to the number of jobs (-j/--jobs).

+  With --continue, {#} is kept stable in the successful-command file, so changing input order does not rerun otherwise unchanged jobs.

   Escaping curly brackets "{}":
     {{}}        {}